foshlabs/DialogSemiconductorWrapper/README.md

 except Exception as e:
     print(e) #error time :D
 ```
-after that you could deal with easy Fosh functions
+after that you could deal with easy Fosh functions which is consider down...

 ## Functions
 ####  find(connect = False, timeout = 10, device_name = 'IoT')
-- this function returns array of all ble device
+- this function return array of all founded ble device
-- if u set connect to True, wrapper automatically connect into first device with name IoT
+- if u set variable connect to the True, wrapper automatically connect into the first device with name IoT (or into the your defined device_name)
 ####  connect(address = '')
-- just connect into specific device with declared mac address
+- just connect into specific device with mac address declared
 ####  subscribe(uuid_name = '', callback = None)
 ####  unsubscribe(uuid_name = '')
 These functions just subscribe/unsubscribe predefined characteristics.
 For each response from this subscribe will be automatically called function "callback"